 Preschoolers also have the option of eating breakfast in the morning.
 The breakfast program follows the USDA guidelines.
-Breakfast is served from 7:30-7:55 A.M.
+Breakfast is served from 7:30 - 7:55 A.M.

-As of this printing, the cost of school breakfast is \$2.00 per day and hot lunch is \$2.60 per day.
+The cost of school breakfast is \$2.00 per day and hot lunch is \$2.60 per day.